ajcrowe/sentry-gitlab/README.md

     python setup.py install

-Alternatively you can use `pip`

-    pip install -e "git+https://github.com/ajcrowe/sentry-gitlab.git@v0.1.0#egg=sentry-gitlab"

 Restart Sentry and you should see a new plugin under `manage integrations` for your projects.

 Configure
 ---------

-Once enabled you can configure your settings on each project.
+Once enabled you can configure your settings for the project.
+You can also include default tags you wish to apply to issues created.

 ![settings](https://github.com/pancentric/sentry-gitlab/raw/master/docs/images/settings.png)